-Abdominal bloating is a condition that causes your stomach to feel fuller and/or larger.
-The effect can typically occur within a few hours, whereas weight gain tends to occur over time.
+Abdominal bloating is a condition that causes your stomach to feel fuller or larger.
+It can develop within a few hours.
+In contrast, weight gain tends to develop over time.
 Abdominal bloating can be uncomfortable and even painful at times.
 It’s often accompanied by gas or flatulence.

-Loss of appetite occurs when you no longer have a desire to eat regular meals and snacks.
-The medical term for loss of appetite is anorexia.
-Loss of appetite can be a short-term or chronic condition.
+Loss of appetite occurs when you lose the desire to eat regular meals and snacks.
+It can be a short-term or chronic condition.

-Abdominal bloating typically occurs when the stomach fills with excess air or gas.
-This can be due to taking in too much air through your mouth or during the digestive process.
+Abdominal bloating typically occurs when your stomach and/or intestines fill with excess air or gas.
+This can happen when you take in too much air through your mouth.
+It can also develop during your digestive process.

-Loss of appetite is frequently a side effect of acute illness or medical therapies such as cancer treatment.
-Changes in the body associated with aging can cause older adults to experience loss of appetite.
+Loss of appetite is often a side effect of acute illness or medical therapies, such as cancer treatment.
+Changes in your body associated with aging can also cause you to experience loss of appetite as you get older.

-Abdominal bloating and loss of appetite causes include:
+Some common causes of abdominal bloating and loss of appetite include:

 - gastroesophageal reflux disease (GERD)

 In rare instances, abdominal bloating and loss of appetite can be a sign of certain cancers, including colon, ovarian, stomach, and pancreatic cancers.
-Sudden weight loss is an additional symptom that tends to accompany cancer-related abdominal bloating and loss of appetite.
+Sudden weight loss is another symptom that tends to accompany cancer-related abdominal bloating and loss of appetite.

-Seek immediate medical attention if you’re vomiting blood or if you have bloody or tarry-colored stools along with abdominal bloating and loss of appetite.
-Call 911 or have someone drive you to the emergency room if you’re experiencing chest pain, dizziness, sweating, and shortness of breath.
+Seek immediate medical attention if you’re vomiting blood or you have bloody or tarry stools along with abdominal bloating and loss of appetite.
+Call 911 if you’re experiencing chest pain, dizziness, sweating, and shortness of breath.
 These are symptoms of a heart attack, which can mimic GERD symptoms.

 This information is a summary.
 Always seek medical attention if you’re concerned that you may be experiencing a medical emergency.

-If your abdominal bloating and loss of appetite are related to certain foods, avoid those whenever possible.
-Examples of foods known to cause these symptoms include:
+If your abdominal bloating and loss of appetite are related to certain foods, avoid them whenever possible.
+Some foods that commonly cause these symptoms include:

 - Brussels sprouts